 The goals of this course are to enable new doctors to:

-use pathology & laboratory medicine resources effectively & judiciously while problem solving common diagnostic issues;
+use pathology and laboratory medicine resources effectively and judiciously while problem solving common diagnostic issues;

-apply measures to improve quality & ensure patient safety consistently; and
+apply measures to improve quality and ensure patient safety consistently; and